NachoAlcaldeT/DAT250/dat250-expass6.md

 There are no pending issues with this task.
 All requirements have been met, and the application has been verified to function correctly.

----

-**Notes:** Make sure to add the link to your code repository in the indicated place and verify that everything works correctly before final submission.